casual-drivel/omori-headspace-skygen/README.md

 ---

-*Made with love, memes, and a sprinkle of nostalgia—just like that one‑second video you can’t stop replaying.* 🎈
+*Made with love, Pygame, and a sprinkle of nostalgia—just like that one‑second video you can’t stop replaying.* 🎈

 ---